 Package name Remarks

 dstat Required when using parallel scan.

 gdb Required to run FJQSS.

 glibc -

 glibc-32bit -

-iputils Required for Mirroring Conrroller.
+iputils Required for Mirroring Controller.

 Package name Remarks

+JRE 8 Required when using the installer, database multiplexing, and WebAdmin.
+The following JREs are available: Oracle JRE Use update 31 or later of the 64-bit version.

+- OpenJDK Past the Java TCK (Technology Compatibility Kit)

 libasound2 -

 libaudit1 -

 libfreebl3 -

 libicu Provides collation support.
 Install 52.

 libgcc -

 libltdl7 Required when using ODBC drivers.

 liblzma5 -

 libmemcached Required when using Pgpool-II.

 libncurses5 -

 libstdc++ -

 libz1 -

 llvm Version 7.0.x of llvm is required to run SQL with runtime compilation (just-in-time compilation).
 Install the package that contains libLLVM.so.7.
 For example, the "libLLVM7" published in SLES12-SP5-Updates includes libLLVM.so.7.

 FUJITSU Enterprise Postgres uses runtime compilation by default.
 If you do not want to use runtime compilation, turn off the jit parameter in postgresql.conf.
 You do not need to install llvm if you turn off the jit parameter.

 Failure to install llvm without turning off the jit parameter may result in an error when executing SQL.For more information about runtime compilation, see "Just-in-Time Compilation (JIT)" in "PostgreSQL Documentation".

 LLVM-libs Install version 5.0.2 or later.

 net-tools -

-Oracle JRE 8 Required when using the installer or database multiplexing.
-Use update 31 or later of the 64-bit version.

 pam Required when using PAM authentication.

 perl-libs Required when using PL/Perl.
 Install 5.18.

 python3 Required when using PL/Python based on Python 3.
 Install 3.4.x.

 rsync Required when using Pgpool-II.

 sysstat Required when using FJQSS.
 Set up the sar command after installation.

 tcl Required when using PL/Tcl.
 Install 8.6.

 unzip -